aaron-grau/curic/javascript/readings/variables.md

 3. **`const`** (ES6+)
 4. **`window`** and **`global`**

-Note: the subsections below talk a great deal about scoping in JavaScript.
-Some things will make more sense after you have learned about scope, so reread as necessary!
+**NB**: the subsections below talk a great deal about scoping in JavaScript.
+Some things will make more sense after you have learned about scope, so re-read as necessary!

 ## Declaration